vippsas/vipps-order-management-api/IntroductionToOrderManagement.md

 * Links
 * Images of order
 * Proof of purchase / Valid reciept

+We expect to add more capabilities in the future.

 ### Links
 In order to provide customers with more up to date information about their order, you can add a URL / link to the payment reciept in Vipps that can take the customer to a location on your site.
 Links are activated when a customer clicks the link area on the Vipps reciept.
 The mobile device's standard web browser will open and the user is redirected to the link location.